13 Surprising (and Slightly Scary) Facts About Air Garbage

 You can mitigate the spread of airborne viruses with air purifiers

 Many airborne viruses are spread through aerosolized droplets from our shared air.
-You can mitigate this spread of airborne viruses in indoor spaces by running a HEPA air purifier.
+You can mitigate this spread of airborne viruses in indoor spaces by running an air purifier with a high efficiency air filter and a strong motor.
 The purifier will filter out particles floating around in your shared air before someone else can breathe them in.
-A HEPA purifier will protect everyone in any indoor space.
+A purifier will protect everyone in any indoor space.

 Air pollution doesn’t only affect humans